 Students who wish to engage in more in-depth study on a specific topic may do so by focusing on coursework within an area of study, such as Poverty and Inequality, Social Psychology, Organizations and the Economy, or Race, Ethnicity, and Immigration.

 A thesis is not required, but many students work closely with a Sociology faculty advisor to develop a publishable paper.

 There is no teaching requirement for the MA in Sociology.

 A formal application to the M.A. program is not required and there is no deadline.
 Current Stanford students must submit the following:

 - Graduate Authorization Petition form, available electronically through Axess; (the petition can be submitted in any quarter, at any point in your graduate career).

 - Program Proposal for an M.A. form available for download from the registrar's office website, submitted to Sociology graduate student services manager.

-- Applicants from outside of the Sociology department must submit a short statement of purpose; 1 page double-spaced, submitted to Sociology graduate student services officer.
+- Applicants from outside of the Sociology department must submit a short statement of purpose; 1 page double-spaced, submitted to Sociology graduate student services manager.